-Where incidents come to light in which individuals intentionally inflict any form of hostility upon or against others, they must expect and be prepared to be disassociated from the school programme (see: 2.1 Disassociation).
+Where incidents come to light in which individuals intentionally inflict any form of hostility upon or against others, they must expect and be prepared to be disassociated from the school programme (see: 3.9 Disassociation).
 This is the case regardless of what manner of participant they may be.

-If the assessment of the situation reveals a reasonable suspicion that victimisation, sexual harassment, gender-based harassment or violence is occurring, or has occurred, involving participants who are employed by the school (such as staff members, artists-in-residence or workshop leaders) then the school will comply fully with the steps detailed in Regulation 1009/2015, including assessment in collaboration with the LungA Safety and Support Group (as the safety representatives of the school as a workplace), and external persons where necessary.
+If the assessment of the situation reveals a reasonable suspicion that the incident involves individuals who are employed by the school (such as staff members, artists-in-residence or workshop leaders) then the school will comply fully with the steps detailed in Regulation 1009/2015, including assessment in collaboration with the LungA Safety and Support Group (as the safety representatives of the school as a workplace), and external persons where necessary.